Published:

 • Recycle Bin: Deleted items in SharePoint Online, OneDrive for Business, and Exchange Online are temporarily stored in a recycle bin, allowing for recovery within a specific time frame.
 However, this is not a long-term backup solution, and once the data is permanently deleted, it cannot be recovered.

-Using Third-Party Tools to Implement Better Disaster Recovery
+Using Third-Party M365 Disaster Recovery Tools

 Where built-in backup and retention systems prove insufficient, a number of third-party solutions exist to help you create a more thorough disaster recovery program for Microsoft 365.
-These tools take advantage of Microsoft's built-in Application Programming Interface (API) to integrate with services like Office 365, Azure, Azure AD, Intune, etc. and pull your data and configurations for storage off-site.
-Here's a brief overview of how it works:
+These tools take advantage of Microsoft's built-in Application Programming Interface (API) to integrate with services like Office 365, Azure, Entra ID, Intune, etc. and pull your data and configurations for storage off-site.

 • API Authentication: Third-party tools must first authenticate with Microsoft Graph using OAuth 2.0, which enables secure access to the required data and services.
 This typically involves registering an application in the Azure Active Directory, obtaining the necessary permissions (scopes), and acquiring access tokens.